ColdTrick/opensearch/README.md

 CLI commands are available to be used with the default `elgg-cli` command

-#### elasticsearch:sync
+#### opensearch:sync

-This command will synchronize all pending entities to the Elasticsearch index.
+This command will synchronize all pending entities to the OpenSearch index.
 This is especialy usefull during the reindexing process of the database because a lot of entities need to be indexed.
 Using the normal cron task in this case could take a long time.

 ## Recommendations